14 Ways IoT is Impacting the Food & Agriculture Industry

-From disease control measures to cattle and field monitoring systems, IoT is transforming the industry of agriculture by putting the power back where it belongs.
-Into the farmers’s hands.
+From disease control measures to cattle and field monitoring systems, IoT is making the project successful by transforming the industry of agriculture by putting the power back where it belongs.
+Into the farmers’ hands.
 Major sectors where this tech has found a solid footing are indoor farming, livestock management, and aquaculture among others.
 But how is IoT overcoming challenges and breaking new ground in farming?

 Robots have come a long way since the third industrial revolution, abetted by the development of the internet.
 Although far from changing the face of the F&B industry, agricultural robots aka agribots could offer a circumventing solution to the problem of labor shortages.
 Unmanned Aerial Vehicles (UAVs) can be deployed to detect and exterminate weeds from the field.
 They could save farmers time, human resources, and spray volumes by acting precisely as per the demand.
 This saving translates into a healthy soil that has a lesser amount of pesticides/weedicides to absorb and more positive bacteria to preserve.

 Machine learning, GPS, and the internet of things are making manned machine navigation a thing of the past.
 Farmers can remotely control their tractors, rotavators, and a host of agricultural machinery with a smartphone.
 As the code memorizes rough patches, it learns to alter gears and smoothen navigation to both protect the crops and the equipment.